UMD: A Globally Connected University

-- OIS only files permanent residency applications that qualify for the EB-1-2 Outstanding Professor or Researcher or the EB-2 Members of the professions holding advanced degrees (labor certification under “special handling”).
+- ISSS only files permanent residency applications that qualify for the EB-1-2 Outstanding Professor or Researcher or the EB-2 Members of the professions holding advanced degrees (labor certification under “special handling”).
 Under the EB-2 category, “special handling” is used for college and university professors and benefits from a less stringent labor certification process.

 To be considered for Permanent Residence sponsorship by the University of Maryland under the Outstanding Professor or Researcher category, international professors or researchers will meet specific criteria.
 They will: